Where To Buy

 Sell what sells.
 Stock you store with items that your customers want to buy, not just items you like personally.
 This is the difference between having a hobby and having a business.

 Do not stand in the way when someone wants to give you money.
 There is a market for high quality products and good service.
 As small business owners, we tend focus too much on the price of an item.
 For a lot of people, price is secondary.
 They want a high quality product and good service, and they are happy to pay extra for it.
+Don't stand in the way!

 Your local library will have an entire section of books devoted to small business.
+If you only get one good idea from a book, it was worth the time.

 Visit our cross stitch blog for new products and news.